Sample Answer

 A Just Culture in Health Care

-I need help to respond to fellow student’s response.
+I need help responding to fellow students’ responses.
 Thank you

 Peer Response: